DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "What's with silence!?"

 "Leave it to me!
-For Kay's sake, evne  if I'll be cornered I'm going to at least take down Vanessa with me."
+For Kai's sake, evne  if I'll be cornered I'm going to at least take down Vanessa with me."

 "Don't be so rash!"

 Saki, who has been clinging to Rinne until now, separated from her in panic.

-"Rather, Kay...
+"Rather, Kai...
 Since yesterday you've been so calm.
 I mean it is only four of us..."

 Attack unit that consists of only four people.
 This was result of yesterday discussion.
-Only Kay and Rinne are going to fight Dark Empress Vanessa.
+Only Kai and Rinne are going to fight Dark Empress Vanessa.
-And if someone would have to support them, then Kay would only think of these that he personally knew in Resistance Army.
+And if someone would have to support them, then Kai would only think of these that he personally knew in Resistance Army.

 "...And Ashlan seems to be quite calm?"